-Here’s the text for the 15 February 2022 “Pause for Thought” I offered on the Early Breakfast Show with Katie Piper on BBC Radio 2.
-Listen in here.
+Here’s the text for the 29 November 2022 “Pause for Thought” I offered on the Breakfast Show with Zoe Ball on BBC Radio 2.
+Listen here.

 Earlier this month, my husband and I had a week on the Norfolk coast, in a cottage tucked into the dunes.
 Our front garden was miles of misty fields; our back garden was the sea.

 I’m a city boy, but as I get older, my soul craves big skies and swirling clouds of birds and waves that wash away my self-centred-ness.
 I need the medicine of the horizon to remind me how small I am – and to give me hope that Something Else is on its way.

 Basically, I fantasize about living my life in the peaceful parts of a David Attenborough nature series.